-Ladan Rahbari (PhD Mult.) is a political sociologist and an associate professor at the Department of Sociology at the University of Amsterdam, and a senior researcher at the International Migration Institute (IMI).
+Ladan Rahbari (PhD Mult.) is a political sociologist, writer, and an associate professor at the Department of Sociology at the University of Amsterdam, and a senior researcher at the International Migration Institute (IMI).
 She was formerly based at Ghent University, Belgium, as the recipient of an FWO (Research Foundation Flanders) post-doctoral fellowship (2019-2022).

 She is a member of the Amsterdam Young Academy (2021-2026).